rindalafayyad17/260-Project/README.md

 The files should be looked at in the order described below:

+## Description

+File: Description.Rmd

+This file contains information about the project overview and motivation, objectives, related work, initial questions, data, exploratory analysis, and final analysis.
+However, details about Data collection, EDA and Final analyses can be found in their respective files.

-## Project Description and Data Collection
+## Data Collection and Cleaning

 File: 260 proj data collection.rmd